-10. Post balance sheet events
+8. Post balance sheet events

-The ultimate shareholders of the Kelda Holdings Limited group have injected £500m additional funding which was received by Kelda Holdings Limited on 28 June. £400m was used for the repayment of the intercompany loans to Kelda Eurobond Co Limited from Yorkshire Water Services Limited, £75m was paid to Kelda Eurobond Co Limited and retained in the entity, and the balance was held in other group companies.
+The ultimate shareholders of the group have injected £500m additional funding which was received on 28 June 2023. £400m was used for the repayment of the intercompany loans to Kelda Eurobond Co Limited from Yorkshire Water Services Limited, £75m was paid to Kelda Eurobond Co Limited, £15m was paid to Kelda Finance (No.2) Limited and the balance (£10m) was retained by the company.